PytholIsCool/WorldAPI-HEXED-Extended/README.md

 > The Wing API is still under development and will be released soon

+## Update 2.6
+- Made the syntax consistent across all files
+- Various code optimizations
+- Visible progress on the Wing API
+> Not ready for use yet, but close

   ## Known Bug(s)
 - Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default
 - Custom Main Menu Tabs highlight the profile tab upon clicking